 - Reviews (10)

-TXG’s Plantar Fasciitis Night Splints have been created to provide relief for those suffering from the condition and its painful effects.
+TXG’s Plantar Fasciitis Night Splint (sometimes called Heel Spur Splint) has been created to provide relief for those suffering from the condition and its painful effects.
 Plantar Fasciitis often flares up first thing in the morning after you’ve rested your legs at night, making your morning routine unpleasant and longer than it needs to be.
 Wearing a night splint can help to prevent this.

 Plantar Fasciitis occurs when your Plantar Fascia becomes inflamed, strained or damaged.
 This muscle runs along the bottom of the foot, supporting the arch.
 If left untreated it can lead to bone building up where the muscle meets the heel bone, which is why the condition is often called heel spurs.